getsling/GVMusicPlayerController/README.md

 }
 ```

 A complete music player app is included as an example.
-The example app needs Xcode 4.4 and iOS 5 to function, the library itself works on iOS 4.0 and above.
+The example app needs iOS 5 to function due to the usage of storyboards, the library itself works on iOS 4.0 and above.

 ## Installation
 The best and easiest way is to use [CocoaPods](http://cocoapods.org).

 ### Alternatives
 Not using CocoaPods?
+You should, it's awesome!
+But okay, here are alterative methods.

 1. Get the code: `git clone git://github.com/gangverk/GVMusicPlayerController.git`
 2. Drag the `GVMusicPlayerController ` subfolder to your project.
 Check both "copy items into destination group's folder" and your target.